Bumblebee00/SymbolicIntegration.jl/README.md

 (1//2)*log(1 + x^2) + ℯ^(πx)
 ```
 first argument is the expression to integrate, second argument is the variable of integration.
 If the variable is not specified, it will be guessed from the expression.
 Put verbose=true to see intermediate integration steps, and the rules used to reach them.
 The +c is omitted :) .

+The load time of the package is quite big, it takes time to create all rules.
+On a macboockair m1 it does approx 750 rules/min, so ~4 min to load all the rules.

 # How it works internally
 This package uses a rule based approach to integrate a vast class of functions, and it's built using the rules from the Mathematica package [RUBI](https://rulebasedintegration.org/).
 The rules are definied using the SymbolicUtils [rule macro](https://symbolicutils.juliasymbolics.org/rewrite/#rule-based_rewriting) and are of this form: